Fees & Payment Options

 You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.

-Under the law, health care providers are required to give clients who don’t have insurance or who are not using insurance an estimate of the expected charges for services.
+• If you don’t have insurance or are not using insurance, health care providers are required by law to give you an estimate of the expected charges for services.

-You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including therapy services.
+• You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency services, including therapy.

-Make sure your provider gives you a Good Faith Estimate in writing at least 1 business day before your service or item.
-You can also ask for a GFE before you schedule a service.
+• Your provider must give you a Good Faith Estimate in writing at least 1 business day before your scheduled service.
+You can also request one before you schedule.

-If you receive a bill that is at least $400 more than your GFE, you can dispute the bill.
+• If you receive a bill that is $400 or more above your Good Faith Estimate, you can dispute the bill.